Skip to content

 2. All 50 and 100 milers are eligible (one entry per runner).
 AND you must complete your race within your time limit!

-3. Entries must be submitted by email, no later than midnight Sunday, September 10, 2023.
-Just list events and the names (i.e., 100 mile Male Hare – Donnie Darko)
+3. Entries must be submitted by email, no later than midnight Monday, September 8, 2025.
+Just list events and the names (i.e., 100 mile Male Hare – Donnie Darko/

 While we will do our best to keep the ultrasignup list as current as possible with last minute entries and withdrawals, hey – no promises!
 It’s all part of the fun!
 Harvey’s handicapping hints below will help get you started.